ryusei-ogino/antiviral-challenge/analysis.md

 ### analysis after competition

 I attempted the ligand-pose challenge, but unfortunately, my success rate was around 40%.
 Upon reviewing the poses, I found that the average RMSD was 25Å !!
 This was because all the poses were aligned to SARS_ref, which likely caused all the MERS poses to fail.
-So, I caluculated transformation matrix by pymol and apply MERS ligand pose.
+So, I caluculated transformation matrix by pymol and just apply MERS ligand pose not redocking.

 ```
 [(-0.9992896914482117, -0.03497755900025368, -0.01402241550385952, -0.0644073740693093),